aalto-speech/FinnishDomainAdaptation/README.md

 ## Running scripts
 './run.sh' is the main script for running your experiments.
 You can modify the parameters directly within the script or pass them as command line arguments.

 ## Performing Transfer Learning
 The training configurations files need to be modified.
 Refer to the documentation - https://github.com/b-flo/espnet/blob/e972141b2110f4054f5046d73602089b39589a5c/doc/tutorial.md#how-to-use-finetuning

+## Transfer Learning Experiments
+Source model is trained on Parliament data, target model is dspcon data.
+Split the data into utterances so that the max frames per utterance is not more than 10K.
+With adapted model, WER is 48.1%.